A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Theoretical Analysis of SRBA

-Note that if we set $q=1$, we are actually in a nonstochastic regime and we can observe that we recover the convergence rate of Gradient Descent for nonconvex single-level problems \citep{Nesterov2018} since the step size $\gamma$ depends neither on the current iteration $t$ nor the horizon $T$.
-Increasing $q$ allows a faster convergence in terms of iterations but makes each iteration more expensive since the number of oracle calls per iteration is $(2n + 3m) + 2\times5(q-1)$.
+Note that increasing $q$ allows a faster convergence in terms of iterations but makes each iteration more expensive since the number of oracle calls per iteration is $(2n + 3m) + 2\times5(q-1)$.
 Thus, there is a trade-off between the convergence rate and the overall complexity.
 In \cref{cor:sample_complexity}, we state that the value of $q$ that gives the best sample complexity is $\calO(n+m)$.